-x otu\table-class or phyloseq-class

-value A logical of length equal to 1.
-If length(value) > 1, the additional elements will be ignored.
-Only the first element is assigned to the taxa\are\rows slot.
+S4 replacement method for signature 'otu_table,logical' taxa_are_rows(x) <- value table-class or phyloseq-class gical of length equal to 1.
+If $length(value) > 1$, the additional elements be ignored.
+Only the first element is assigned to the taxa are rows slot.